Orthodox Christmas In The United States

-How it’s Celebrated
+How Orthodox Christmas is Celebrated

-History and Traditions
+Orthodox Christmas History and Traditions Around The World

-Some Orthodox Churches, especially in the United States, celebrate on December 25th in order to coincide with the more widely celebrated holiday, or have merged the two celebrations.
-But in other parts of the world, the January 7th Orthodox celebration is more common, especially Eastern Europe.
-Countries that consider Orthodox Christmas Day a public holiday include Russia, Egypt, Ukraine, Serbia, and Ethiopia, among others.
+Some Orthodox Christian Churches, especially in the United States, celebrate on December 25th in order to coincide with the more widely celebrated holiday, or have merged the two celebrations.
+But in other parts of the world, the January 7th Orthodox Christmas celebration is more common, especially Eastern Europe.
+Countries that Orthodox Christmas a public holiday include Russia, Egypt, Ukraine, Serbia, and Ethiopia, among others.
 However, the United States does not recognize the holiday in the public sense.

-Some services have the congregation walk together to bodies of water as part of the ceremony to bless the water, drilling holes in ice if the body of water is solid.
+Some services on Orthodox Christmas have the congregation walk together to bodies of water as part of the ceremony to bless the water, drilling holes in ice if the body of water is solid.
 Services often last well into the night and early morning hours, but this is considered an intensely spiritual experience.

 As previously mentioned, many cultures and Orthodox Christians fast before celebrating Orthodox Christmas, which lasts until the first star of the night or until the service is over.
 During the feast, some put porridge on the spoon and throw it up at the ceiling—sticking to the ceiling is considered good luck.